Kyren223/RunicRealmsUtils/README.md

 - Display party members on the side of the screen instead of the tab menu
 - Toggleable information screen about your character
 - In-game configuration menu and /rrutils command to customize UI elements and settings
-- Hotkeys to certain actions like Riding a Mount, opening questbook, using heartstone etc
+- Hotkeys to certain actions like riding a mount, opening questbook, using heartstone, etc
 - Display your current active quest on the side, so you can see it at all times

 ## Installation